Flat feet: Diagnosis

-Treatment
+Children rarely complain of flat feet, so the condition is usually identified by adult caregivers.
+It may be identified via a visual inspection of the feet, an unusual pattern of shoe tread wear, observing an abnormal gait, or noticing that the child seems to be in pain from walking.
+Children who complain about calf muscle pains, arch pain, or any other pains around the foot area may be developing or have developed flat feet.

+Risk factors

+A systematic review and meta-analysis study by Xu, et.al., found that urban sedentary boys, aged 6–9, were frequently diagnosed with flat feet.
+The researchers also explored and listed additional risk factors that played a role in flat feet.
+Ligament laxity is also among the factors known to be associated with flat feet.

+Prevention and treatment

 Training of the feet, utilizing foot gymnastics and going barefoot on varying terrain, can facilitate the formation of arches during childhood, with a developed arch occurring for most by the age of four to six years.

-Ligament laxity is also among the factors known to be associated with flat feet.
-One medical study in India with a large sample size of children who had grown up wearing shoes and others going barefoot found that the longitudinal arches of the bare-footers were generally strongest and highest as a group, and that flat feet were less common in children who had grown up wearing sandals or slippers than among those who had worn closed-toe shoes.
-Focusing on the influence of footwear on the prevalence of pes planus, the cross-sectional study performed on children noted that wearing shoes throughout early childhood can be detrimental to the development of a normal or a high medial longitudinal arch.
+One cross-sectional study performed on children in India focused on the influence of footwear on the prevalence of pes planus.
+It had a large sample size of children who had grown up wearing shoes and others who had gone barefoot.
+The study found that the longitudinal arches were generally strongest and highest in the barefoot group, but that flat feet were less common in children who had grown up wearing sandals or slippers than among those who had worn closed-toe shoes.
+The study noted that wearing shoes throughout early childhood can be detrimental to the development of a normal or a high medial longitudinal arch.
 The vulnerability for flat foot among shoe-wearing children increases if the child has an associated ligament laxity condition.
 The results of the study suggest that children be encouraged to play barefooted on various surfaces of terrain and that slippers and sandals are less harmful compared to closed-toe shoes.
 It appeared that closed-toe shoes greatly inhibited the development of the arch of the foot more so than slippers or sandals.
-This conclusion may be a result of the notion that intrinsic muscle activity of the arch is required to prevent slippers and sandals from falling off the child's foot.
-In children with few symptoms orthotics is not recommended.
+This may be because intrinsic muscle activity of the arch is required to prevent slippers and sandals from falling off the child's foot.

+In children with few symptoms, orthotics are not recommended.